- press ENTER to search or ESC to cancel

 We can see a pixel in the screen like a little rectangle with three specific RGB values, each value can be seen as a number from 0.0 to 1.0 (or an integer from 0 to 255).
 It indicates a position in a 3D space where each value is a position in each axis (Red, Green, and Blue):

-But what does it mean a position in this 3D cube?
-We know that RGB=(0, 0, 0) represents the black color, RGB=(255, 0, 0) represents red, RGB=(255, 255, 255) it's white, etc. But what is white exactly?
+But what does a position in this 3D cube mean?
+We know that RGB=(0, 0, 0) represents the black color, RGB=(255, 0, 0) represents red, RGB=(255, 255, 255) is white, etc. But what is white exactly?
 What was the ambient light used when your display monitor was calibrated and the manufacturer said "OK, this is white"?

 sRGB color space,

 You can assign or convert the color profile of the current sprite from Sprite Properties.
 And you can configure how Aseprite manages color profiles from Edit > Preferences > Color: